zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Luisa asks if Max is still working at an amusement park on the weekends.
 He says “I do half the year,” meaning I do work there part of the year, “but it’s winter and the park only keeps a skeleton crew on during t hese months.”
 Max is saying that that the amusement park where he normally work s in the summertime only has a skeleton crew during the wintertime.
 The phra se “skeleton (skeleton) crew (crew)” refers to a very small number of workers – the minimum number of workers you can have at a place.

-If the business doesn’t have very many customers, i t might have very few employees, and we might call that a “skeleton crew”  if during busy times the company has more employees.
+If the business doesn’t have very many customers, it might have very few employees, and we might call that a “skeleton crew”  if during busy times the company has more employees.
 This is the case with t he amusement park.
 It has a skeleton crew.
 The word “crew” just refers to a g roup of people.
 The word “skeleton” is normally used to describe the bones of your body or the bones of an animal.

 Max says, “In the meantime,” meaning during this wi nter season, “I’m working for a temp agency, which gives me short-term assignment s.”
 A “temp (temp) agency” is a company that finds people temporary jo bs.
 The word “temp” is short for temporary, meaning short-term – not permanent, not for a long time.
 There are, of course, many companies that find workers, f ind people to work for companies that just need workers for a short period  of time.